-However, Equation (41) cannot be considered an easy-to-use index because it depends on the choice of ε and λ .
-In addition, we have to calculate indexes of all bonds to judge the locality for any maturity.
-Therefore, as an index to comparatively easily evaluate the locality of estimation methods, we now consider the ratio of the number of parameters that contribute to the determination of the discount rate with a remaining maturity to the degree of freedom.
+However, equation (41) cannot be considered an easy-to-use index because it depends on the choice of ε and λ .
+In addition, we must calculate indexes of all bonds to judge the locality for any maturity.
+Therefore, as an index to evaluate comparatively easily the locality of estimation methods, we now consider the ratio of the number of parameters that contribute to the determination of the discount rate with a remaining maturity to the degree of freedom.
 The lower this ratio is, the higher the locality.
-For example, the ratio for the Nelson and Siegel [1987] method for any maturity is equal to 1.
-Next, we calculate the ratio for the Steeley [1991] Method Modeling Discount Rates in subsection D(1)(ii).
-If the knot points are set as $u_l = l(l = -3,...,33)$, the degree of freedom becomes 32.
-Using this, we calculate the ratios as follows.
-The ratio for maturities of less than a year is 4/32 = 0.125, the ratio for maturities of 2-30 years in annual increments is 2/32 = 0.0625, and the ratio for all other maturities is 3/32 = 0.09375.
-Hence, the Steeley [1991] Method Modeling Discount Rates has higher locality than the Nelson and Siegel [1987] method for all maturities.
+For example, the ratio for the Nelson and Siegel (1987) method for any maturity is equal to one.
+Next, we calculate the ratio for the Steeley (1991) Method Modeling Discount Rates in Section II.D.1.a.(2).
+If the knot points are set as $u_l = l(l = -3, ..., 33)$, the degree of freedom becomes 32.
+Using this, we calculate the ratio for maturities of 2-30 years in annual increments is 2/32 = 0.0625, and the ratio for all other maturities is 3/32 = 0.09375.
+Hence, the Steeley (1991) Method Modeling Discount Rates has higher locality than the Nelson and Siegel (1987) method for all maturities.